shannonhochkins/ha-component-kit/packages/create-hakit/template/README.md

 3. The `VITE_FOLDER_NAME` is the folder that will be created on your home assistant instance, this is where the files will be uploaded to.

 ## Folder name & Vite
 The `VITE_FOLDER_NAME` is the folder that will be created on your home assistant instance, this is where the files will be uploaded to.
-If you change the environment variable, you'll also need to align the vite.config.ts value named `base` to the same value so that when it's served, it's served from the correct path.
+If you change the `VITE_FOLDER_NAME` variable, it will also update the `vite.config.ts` value named `base` to the same value so that when deployed using the deployment script the pathname's are correct.

 ## Typescript Sync